Friday, 30 June 2017

 I'd say the biggest challenge was moving into a bigger office than previous.
 I felt ready from the apprenticeship as I could use my knowledge and skills straightaway from what I had learnt and I barely needed any training.

-there any particular parts of the apprenticeship that enabled you to use them
+How have you used the knowledge and skills gained from your L3 and L4 apprenticeship?
+Was there any particular parts of the apprenticeship that enabled you to use them instantly?

 Although I am currently using different programs from what I used during my apprenticeships, they were very similar to each other, which meant that I was able to familiarise myself with the programs pretty quickly, along with a few pointers from my colleagues along the way.
 Also, the fact that I am already very familiar with 'chunking' is extremely useful, as in my current role I need to break down large chunks of content into smaller and more useful parts.
 Both of these I feel helped give me a nice smooth start in my role.